 Students are provided with experiences emphasizing surveying, drafting/design and materials testing.
 Surveying courses give students the opportunity to learn how to operate industry utilized equipment, including the latest in GNSS (GPS) technology.
 Survey drawings and engineering plans are developed using enhanced computer-aided drafting programs (CAD).
 Arts & Sciences courses round out the course of study, providing students with the analytical, communication and writing skills the industry demands of its professionals.
 The program prepares students to take the National Society of Professional Surveyors (NSPS) Certified Survey Technician (CST) Level I exam.

 For students with a bachelor’s degree in a related field, our certificate may provide an avenue to licensure as a Land Surveyor.
 The certificate offers 22 technical credits in land surveying, as currently required by the MN board of licensure (AELSLAGID).

 Graduates earn an associate of applied science (AAS) degree; the program takes two years (four semesters) to complete

 Civil Engineering Technician; Surveying Technician

 Data reflects placement for AY2013-14 graduates indicating employment in their field of study within 6 months following graduation.
 Full data calculations are available for review during College open hours Monday through Friday 8 a.m. to 4 p.m.
 CT at Career Services or contact email@example.com.

-MnDOT; Hennepin County; Public Works; Westwood Professional Services; Bolton & Menk, Inc.
+MnDOT; Hennepin County Public Works; American Engineering Testing; Westwood Professional Services; Bolton & Menk, Inc.